 Donate

-However, this does mean that we occur significant costs to deliver our work around the country, especially as we are committed to providing services and resources to rural communities.
-We travel to schools across Scotland and ensure that the same inputs are available to schools whether they are in the Highlands and Islands, the Central Belt, or anywhere else in Scotland.
+However, this approach means we incur higher costs to deliver our work across the country, particularly due to our commitment to supporting rural and remote communities.
+We travel to schools throughout Scotland to ensure that the same high-quality inputs are available to all schools, whether they are in the Highlands and Islands, the Central Belt, or elsewhere in the country.

-We are funded by the Scottish Government, but donations allow us to broaden our reach, deliver bigger and more ambitious projects, and engage with more schools, teachers, and young people.
+Through donations and fundraising, we are able to broaden our reach, deliver more ambitious programmes, and engage with more schools, teachers, and young people across Scotland.

 Lauren TIE Donor